Full-Time

 • Coordinate state and federal policy efforts internally and with partners

-Code.org focuses on increasing access to computer science education for students across the United States.
+Code.org focuses on increasing access to computer science education for students across the globe.
 The organization provides resources, curriculum, and training for teachers to help them integrate coding into their classrooms.
 Code.org's platform offers interactive coding lessons and activities that engage students in learning programming skills.
-Unlike many other educational organizations, Code.org specifically targets the inclusion of computer science in the core curriculum, advocating for its importance alongside traditional STEM subjects.
+Unlike many other educational organizations, Code.org specifically targets the inclusion of computer science as a fundamental part of the school curriculum, advocating for its importance alongside traditional STEM subjects.
 The ultimate goal of Code.org is to ensure that every student has the opportunity to learn coding, preparing them for future careers in technology.

 Company Size